melissawm/acquire-docs/docs/tutorials/drivers.md

 # Test Camera Drivers

-This tutorial will cover testing that your camera has been properly identified.
+This tutorial will cover testing that your cameras, or video sources, has been properly identified.

 Acquire supports the following cameras (currently only on Windows):